dartmouth-cs98/hack-a-thing-21f-1-jcole/README.md

 ### What I Learned / What Worked

 While I haven't used React in a little while, I found that foundation to be extremely helpful syntactically, even though there were lots of new components to learn.
 While I took Android Programming last year, I am happy to have learned a framework that is flexible to iOS apps as well.
-I really enjoyed and found myself understanding much better the backend logic behind the apps, and can definitely see myself working more on this part of a larger project as well.
+I really enjoyed and found myself understanding much better the backend logic behind the apps.
+I can definitely see myself working more on this part of a larger project as well.

 ### What I Learned / What Didn't Work